DVK-DEVOPS/DVK-Project/documentation/our_choices.md

 The disadvantage we encountered was that even small fixes must go through a pull request, which slows down the process.
 Also, the pull request templates can feel a bit annoying to fill in for quick changes.

-After you have setup a these code quality tools and gone through the issues, your group should create a brief document that answers the following questions:

-# Do you agree with the findings?

-# Which ones did you fix?

-# Which ones did you ignore?

-# Why?